gilleycro/spendingsAnalyzer/README.md

-# spendingsAnalyzer
+# spendings-analyzer
-Spendings analyzer for bank exports in csv
+Spendings analyzer for export from local bank app